AAUConnectify/flutter-2024-AAUConnectify/README.md

 ### MongoDB

-MongoDB, a NoSQL database, is chosen as the data store for AAU Connectify.
+MongoDB,a NoSQL database, is chosen as the data store for AAU Connectify.
 Here's why MongoDB is the ideal choice:

 - **Schemaless Design:** MongoDB's flexible document-based storage accommodates dynamic data structures, allowing us to adapt to evolving project requirements without constraints.
 - **Scalability:** MongoDB's horizontal scaling capabilities ensure that AAU Connectify can handle growing data volumes and user loads, supporting the expansion of the platform.